 ‘Why?’ asked Jessy.

-‘I did not tell you before but my first wife was a French girl who always wore black velvet chokers.
+‘I did not tell you before, but my first wife was a French girl who always wore black velvet chokers.
 Crazy girl, she was.
 Too fond of the good life.
 Not to my liking at all.
 She used to call me Pierre.
 Can you imagine me a Pierre?
-If I told you what she did once to my new television set when I was in the middle of watching Manchester United v Arsenal, you’d laugh!
-The last I heard of her she had become a high class hooker in Paris!’
+If I told you what she did once to my new television set when I was in the middle of watching Manchester United v Arsenal, you’d laugh.
+The last I heard of her she had become a high -class hooker in Paris.’

 Tutor’s comment: